w6r/gotcha/README.md

 - Most common one used to be rewritten and reworked.

--Overall better then the original in terms of code and speed.
+- Overall better then the original in terms of code and speed.

 Check us out at: